djipco/webmidi/website/api/classes/Message.md

 <a name="Message+dataBytes"></a>

 ## `message.dataBytes` : <code>Array.&lt;number&gt;</code>
 An array of the the data byte(s) of the MIDI message.
+When the message is a system exclusive message (sysex), `dataBytes` explicitly excludes the manufacturer ID and the sysex end byte so only the actual data is included.

 <!--**Kind**: instance property of [<code>Message</code>](#Message)
 -->